-I went to the United Kingdom in February of this year with no expectations – I expected the culture, architecture, and men to be like the United States – we were colonized by the UK and speak English, after all.
+I went to the United Kingdom in February of this year with no expectations for novelty.
+I expected the culture, architecture, and men to be like the United States.
+After all, we do have similar cultures and speak the same language.
 I’ve never really been one of those girls enamored with the British accent either.
-Well, I certainly didn’t expect to be so fascinated with the city as soon as I stepped off the plane – everyone sounded like they’re straight out of Harry Potter, sooo proper!
+Well, I certainly didn’t expect to be so fascinated with the city as soon as I stepped off the plane.
+Everyone sounded like they’re straight out of Harry Potter, so proper!

 I’ve recounted in my blog my first ever solo clubbing night out to Fabric.
 I had so many guys “hit on me” on my way to the club on the bus, inside the club, and even after I left the club.
 All were chatting with me in a friendly, non-sketchy way, sounding and acting like perfect gentlemen.
 I was hit on by white, Indian, and black British men and all were like that (where all the Asians at?)

 In Fabric, this Londoner started talking to me, and ended up buying me a lot of drinks.
-Which was a welcomed surprise after living in Barcelona for half a year (see my above note about Spaniards) and the fact that drinks in London were so expensive.
+Which was a welcomed surprise after living in Barcelona for half a year (see my above note about Spaniards).
+Given the fact that drinks in London were so expensive, the drinks were much appreciated.
 After about four hours of hanging out with him and his friends, the guy did try to kiss me, and I told him I just wanted to be friends.
-Sure, probably he was disappointed but being the gentlemen that they are, this British gentleman continued to hang out with me and introduce me to all his friends.
+Sure, he was probably disappointed but being the gentlemen that he was, this British gentleman continued to hang out with me and even introduced me to all his friends.

 So, I like British men.
 They’re courteous and friendly.
 And buy drinks.

-I spent a month in Berlin over the summer of 2015, rolling deep in Techno clubs in this Techno capital of the world.
-However, the techno scene is not really a talking or flirting environment anyway so I don’t have that much experience being hit on by Germans.
-Also, the club scene in Berlin includes a lot of international people, since it is the techno capital of the world.
-I do find, though, that German guys are somewhat willing to buy girls drinks and offer little trinkets like cigarettes and drugs as a token of good will.
-German guys are attractive, polite, and I find them to be more willing to hit on girls than the Dutch, saying things like “I like the way you dance!”
+I spent a month in Berlin over the summer of 2015.
+I rolled deep in techno clubs of the techno capital of the world.
+However, the techno scene is not conducive to a talking or flirting environment.
+Therefore, I don’t have that much experience being hit on by Germans.
+Also, the club scene in Berlin includes a lot of international people.
+I do find, though, that German guys are somewhat willing to buy girls drinks.
+They also offer little trinkets like cigarettes and drugs as tokens of good will.
+German guys are attractive and polite.
+I also find them to be more willing to hit on girls than the Dutch, doling out compliments like “I like the way you dance!”

 I’ve been in the Netherlands for almost a year now and have noticed some broad trends in the men’s clubbing behaviors.
-I’ve also met a couple Dutch guys in clubs over the years, I guess since the Netherlands is the birthplace of DJs the whole country loves clubbing, so Dutch men are often spotted in EDM clubs all over the world.
+I’ve also met a couple Dutch guys in clubs over the years around the world.

-Dutch men always approach you briskly and with a purpose, then say something completely random to you that catches you off-guard.
+I find that Dutch men often approach you briskly and with a purpose.
+Then, they say something completely random to you that catches you off-guard.
 But they can also disappear as quickly as they have appeared.
 Dutch men in nightclubs are beautiful, elegant yet confusing creatures that always leave me scratching my head.
 Often, before I can even react, another one disappears into the night.

 Plenty of puzzling behavior from Dutch men from club to club…

-At the Ultra Europe festival in 2014, a solo Dutch guy walked straight at me with a purpose from meters away.
-Thought had something specific to ask me, but he just said “where are you from?”
+At the Ultra Europe Festival, a solo Dutch guy walked straight at me with a purpose from far away.
+Thought had something specific to ask, but he just said “where are you from?”
 Chatted with me a couple minutes and said goodbye quickly when his friends came, leaving me thinking, “why did you come talk to me…?”

 At Ibiza, at a club called Sankeys, a solo Dutch guy calls out “Where are you from?”
-2-3 meters behind me while going up the stairs.
+He was 2-3 meters behind me while going up the stairs.
 I turn around, a bit startled and said “Are you talking to me?” given the distance between us.
 He said yes.
-He was going to the bathroom and I chatted with him for a couple seconds in front of the bathroom before he said he had to go to the bathroom and disappeared into the men’s room.
+He was going to the bathroom and I chatted with him for a couple moments in front of the bathroom.
+Then he said he had to go to the bathroom and disappeared into the men’s room.

-At the Unlocked Festival in Utrecht, Dutch guy dancing next to me turns to me and talks to me in Dutch.
-After explaining to him that I don’t understand, he said to me “I said, it’s hot in here” and I’m like “yeah it’s hot…” Guy walks off abruptly, even though he had already been dancing next to me for half an hour, as though he changed his spot deliberately after talking to me.
+Next, at the Unlocked Festival in Utrecht, a Dutch guy dancing next to me turned to me and said something.
+After asking him to repeat himself in English, he said “I said, it’s hot in here.”
+I’m like “yeah it’s hot…” Guy walks off abruptly, even though he had already been dancing next to me for half an hour.
+It was as though he changed his spot deliberately after talking to me.
 Hmm… Maybe it was a hot spot.

-A couple moments later, a Dutch guy walked straight up to me and said “I’m normally not attracted to Asians, but you’re really gorgeous” and I’m like “geez thanks!” this is definitely a pickup line right?
+A couple moments later, a Dutch guy walked straight up to me and said “I’m normally not attracted to Asians, but you’re really gorgeous.”
+“Geez thanks!”
+I responded.
+This is definitely a pickup line right?
 Nope, guy walks off after saying this to me.